 Radiology – $427,000

-In many cases, incentive bonuses were calculated into physician’s salaries.
+In many cases, incentive bonuses were calculated into physicians’ salaries.
 The two main types of incentive bonuses include collections bonuses, given when a physician reaches a benchmark and generates a net profit, which they have the opportunity to keep.
 The other type is a relative value bonus (RVU), which is a measure of productivity tracked through electronic health records.

-The average incentive bonus is 13 percent of total salary.
+The average incentive bonus is 13 percent of the total salary.
 Physicians who earn the highest salaries earn the highest incentives.

-The Salary Outlook
+Physician Salary Outlook

-As mentioned earlier, physician salaries will look different in next year’s report, due to the pandemic.
+As mentioned earlier, physician salaries will look different in next year’s report due to the pandemic.